mines-researchcomputing/mines-researchcomputing.github.io/source/pages/workshops/spring2025/Intro_to_Parallel_Processing_on_HPC_-_GROMACS.md

 2. Run with 2 nodes, 36 MPI tasks (18 MPI tasks per node), 1 OpenMP thread per task
 3. Run with 2 nodes, 72 MPI tasks (36 MPI tasks per node), 1 OpenMP thread per task
 4. Run with 2 nodes, 36 MPI tasks (18 MPI tasks per node), 2 OpenMP thread per task
 5. Run with 1 **GPU** node with 1 GPU card, 1 task (with 6 CPUs per task) by running the code with the following script.
-You can just copy and paste the following to a new job script caleld `single_node_GPU.sh`:
+You can just copy and paste the following to a new job script called `single_node_GPU.sh`:

 ```bash
 #!/bin/bash